 Enter the estimate of the peak brightness temperature of your line.
-This field only appears if the SNR radio button is selected (see above).
+This field is only used if the SNR radio button is selected (see above).
 As is the case for other heterodyne receivers that use hot and cold loads to measure the receiver temperature, the intensity units are Kelvin (K).
 The intensity scale used in the online tool is brightness temperature T_R^ .
-This relates to the measured antenna temperature as $T_A^{} = T_R^ \eta{fss}$ and the main beam temperature (corrected for losses in the side lobes) as $T{MB} = T_R^ / \eta{mb}$.
-The main beam efficiency has been measured from planetary observations and determined to be 0.70 for the LFA, 0.63 for the HFA.
-For the latest 4GREAT main beam efficiencies, please contact the Help-Desk.
-A detailed description of the GREAT intensity calibration is given in Section 6.1.2.2, which also contains worked examples for different observing modes and unit conversions.
+This relates to the measured antenna temperature as $T_R^ = T_A^ / \eta{fss}$, and the